neilgrom/neilgrom.github.io/_posts/2025-02-06-blog-post-title-from-name.md

 Today was a great day because it was a culmination of a lot of my cross-functional work I've been doing.
 Being the main point of contact in the UK for our product, I've been able to get involved in a lof different elements of the buisness, including helping to support our sales team and getting involved in my first real sales cycle.
 Even though I didn't see the whole process, I was brought in to do a few product demos with today's being nearly 3 hours long.

 It's really interesting to think about switching from consulting, where you're telling WHY things work - vs. sales, where it's more about the HOW and leaving out some detail on the why.
 But this is what makes it an interesting pitch for me looking to transition into sales.
-I've already got the technical knowledge, which is what alot of sales people lack, and I am already usesd to being customer-facing as a consultant.
+I've already got the technical knowledge, which is what alot of sales people lack, and I am already used to being customer-facing as a consultant.

 This could make me quite the powerhouse if I can leverage the years of knowledge I've built on the product and even though my knowledge might not as in-depth as it could be for some backend stuff for how our product works, I don't really want to.
 I had a conversation with my manager recently asking what it would take for me to become a senior consultant, personally believing I've checked a lot of those boxes, even if it's rare for someone my age to have that title.

-While she agreed I'd accomplished a lot, she pointed to understanding the product debugs for further knowledge about how the system is working when errors are produced.
-It was a weird moment for me because I responded in turn by telling here I wasn't really that interested about that.
+While she agreed I'd accomplished a lot, she pointed to product debugging as the next level of expertise.
+But I told her—straight up—that I wasn’t really interested in that.
+And honestly?
+I’m glad I did.

+I really don't have an interest in learning about the debugs tbf.
+This moment gave me similar vibes to what I'd realied when I finally left Civil Engineering - that I couldn't be good at something I don't want to do.
+I remember looking at my collegue - your stereotypical engineer - and thinking "you're always going to be better at this than me, huh?"
+Maybe it sounds selfish, but I needed to hear myself say those words to realize I was fighting on the wrong turf.

+It's like if you're in a video game and you're running a Speed/Dexterity build and then realize that you're trying to beat people who have focused their whole build on strength - with your strength.
+Doesn't really work does it?

-That's right, I'd told my manager _to her face_ that I didn't really want to do that.
-And honestly, I'm glad that I did, because I really don't have an interest in learning about the debugs.
-I feel as though threre are enough other instances of the product I can continue to learn and grow in that I AM genuinely excited about, one of which areas is custom report development with the second being implimentation process standardization and developing tools to assist in that.
+Consulting has been a great chance for me to leverage the tools I'm not just good, I'm **great** at.
+Even though debugging doesn't thrill me, I feel as though there are enough other areas to learn and grow in that I AM genuinely excited about - like building custom reporting tools and streamlining the implementation process.

-Here are a few of the tools I've been developing/looking to develop to assist in the implimentation process and will deliver over the next few months.
+Here are a few of the tools I've been developing/looking to develop to assist in the implementation process and will deliver over the next few months.
 1.)
 Inventory Calculator based on net-variance when posting product inventory (completed)

 2.)
-Custom reporting during the implimentation phase to show customer testing benchmarks (in progress)
+Custom reporting during the implementation phase to show customer testing benchmarks (in progress)

 3.)
 Standard import/prep for on-site testing visits including default configuration questionnaire (in progress)